Could This Silent Organ Malfunction Impair Your Bone-Building Efforts?

 Let’s talk about some ways you can promote the optimal function of this important organ.

 First, you can boost bile production.
 One of the best ways to do this is to incorporate plenty of bile-promoting foods in your diet.
-The following foods are the best to achieve this goal, and they are also Foundation Foods in the Save Our Bones Program:
+The following foods are the best to achieve this goal, and they are also Foundation Foods in the Osteoporosis Reversal Program:

 There’s More You Can Do To Help Your Liver